Biden aims to shut out Sanders in Democratic primaries amid coronavirus fears

 “Also, at this point there is no date in the foreseeable future when we can expect greater safety with any certainty,” he added.

-The presidential race will enter uncertain territory after Tuesday’s voting.
-Both Biden and Sanders have dropped off the campaign trail to help prevent the spread of the virus, and the race could face an extended hiatus if more states postpone voting.
+The presidential race will enter uncertain territory after Tuesday.
+Biden and Sanders have dropped off the campaign trail to help prevent the spread of the virus, and the race could face an extended hiatus if more states postpone voting.

 Biden has taken command of the contest in the past two weeks, consolidating Democratic support with a string of decisive primary wins over Sanders, a U.S. senator from Vermont and a democratic socialist with a sweeping agenda to restructure the economy.